spencertipping/bipolar/README.md

 # Open source bipolar disorder
 **Work in progress**

-**TODO:** the narrative tone is coming together, but it still needs work.
-Particularly on the new sections.
-I think it sounds uneven or overly critical in some parts.

-**TODO:** the time I spend on each issue doesn't reflect importance very well yet.

 **TODO:** trim down this intro

 Early 2019 Joyce and I figured out that I have bipolar disorder.
 I probably have for most of my adult life, which was a surprise that kicked off a bunch of research and reflection, not all of which has been straightforward.